 Getting the vaccine at school

-Most children will be given their vaccine at school during school hours.
-They will be given 1 dose of the Pfizer/BioNTech vaccine.
+Most children will be offered a 1st and 2nd dose of the vaccine at school during school hours.

 As a parent or guardian you will get a letter or email with information about when the vaccine will be offered, and you'll be asked to give consent.